-Price stability and financial stability are often considered natural objectives of central banks.
+Seeking to foster price stability and financial stability is often considered a natural task of central banks.
 In Norway, the Government has set an operational objective for monetary policy.
 This objective is low and stable inflation.
-Financial stability is often defined as the absence of financial instability.1 Financial instability is typically characterised by very wide fluctuations in property and securities markets and financial institutions or financial markets that do not function adequately.
+Financial stability is often defined as the absence of financial instability1.
+Financial instability is characterised by unduly wide fluctuations in prices for assets such as dwellings, commercial property and securities, or failure in the functioning of financial institutions or financial markets.
 Disturbances occur in the credit supply or the flow of capital.
 In most cases, this will have consequences for output, employment and inflation.
 Financial stability therefore fosters price stability.